-Week of Fall Semester Spring Semester (Circle One)

-Student Name Monday Tuesday Wednesday Thursday Friday
+Week of Fall Se emester S l (Circle Oi Spring Semester One) Student Name Monday Tuesday Wednesday Thursday Friday

 Due to advances in computer technology, software development, the internet, and online access, WBL Coordinators today have a myriad of resources at their disposal for teaching employability skills.
 Information is presented here to make WBL Coordinators aware of some of the resources available.
 This is in no way an endorsement of any one organization or company responsible for these resources.
 The Georgia Department of Education does not endorse vendors of educational products but relies on local school districts to decide which resources should be used for their educational programs.